timeplus-io/docs/docs/ingestion.md

 # Data Ingestion

+Timeplus supports 2 ways to load data into the system:

+*  [External Stream](external-stream) for Apache Kafka, Confluent, Redpanda, and other Kafka API compatible data streaming platform.
+This feature is also available in Timeplus Core Engine (Proton).
-Timeplus supports a wide range of data sources.
+* [Source](source) for extra wide range of data sources.
+This is only available in Timeplus Cloud and Timeplus Enterprise.

 ## Add new sources via web console

 ### Load streaming data from Apache Kafka {#kafka}

-As of today, Kafka is the primary data source (and sink) for Timeplus.
+As of today, Kafka is the primary data integration for Timeplus.
 With our strong partnership with Confluent, you can load your real-time data from Confluent Cloud, Confluent Platform, or Apache Kafka into the Timeplus streaming engine.
 You can also create [external streams](working-with-streams#external_stream) to analyze data in Confluent/Kafka/Redpanda without moving data.

 [Learn more.](kafka-source)

 ### Load streaming data from Apache Pulsar {#pulsar}

 Apache® Pulsar™ is a cloud-native, distributed, open source messaging and streaming platform for real-time workloads.
-Recently Timeplus added the first-class integration for Apache Pulsar as both a data source and a data sink.
+Timeplus added the integration for Apache Pulsar as both a data source and a data sink.

 [Learn more.](pulsar-source)